 I started running in 2016 after having Efan.
 I had always been into fitness and going to the gym but couldn’t find the time to get to the gym whilst balancing work and motherhood.
 So I started running instead.
 I signed up to the 2017 Virgin London Marathon and haven’t looked back since.

 I always like to challenge myself, so marathon distance, albeit painful and a huge commitment is definitely my favourite so far.
-But I am hoping to add ultra to my list of running achievements soon.
+Last year I was able to add ultra-marathon to my list of running achievements too.

 Why do I run – I have been running consistently now for 5 years and I think it’s just part of me now.
 I need it for my sanity!